 The University of Warwick, UK, included HRMI in its Global Benchmarking Database.

-Academic Todd Landman discussed HRMI in a Delta8.7 article about research innovations that can help the fight against modern slavery.
+Academic Todd Landman discussed HRMI in a Delta8.7 article about research innovations that can help the fight against modern slavery (link no longer available).

 Government & Policy